20 Christmas Europe Breaks For Every Budget

 I hope you’ve enjoyed our guide on the best European cities for Christmas.

-Whether you are seeking snow, spas, sausages, and something to sip, there’s a short winter break for every type of traveller and budget.
+Whether you are seeking snow, spas, sausages, or something to sip, there’s a short winter break for every type of travel style and budget.

 Don’t forget to check out our tips on where to go for New Year’s Eve abroad this year.